Collection and Foreclosure of Taxes.

 Nothing in this section shall be construed as requiring the purchasing unit to secure the approval of other interested taxing units before reselling the property or as requiring the purchasing unit to pay other interested taxing units in full if the net income and resale price are insufficient to make such payments.

 (c) Resale of Real Property Purchased by Taxing Units. - Real property purchased at a tax foreclosure sale by a taxing unit may be resold at any time (for such price as the governing body of the taxing unit may approve) at a sale conducted in the manner provided by law for sales of other real property of the taxing unit.
 However, a purchasing taxing unit, in the discretion of its governing body, may resell such property to the former owner or to any other person formerly having an interest in the property at private sale for an amount not less than the taxing unit's interest therein if it holds the property as sole owner or for an amount not less than the total interests of all taxing units (other than special assessments due the taxing unit holding title) if it holds the property for the benefit of all such units.
 (1939, c.
 310, s.
 1719; 1945, c.
 635; 1947, c.
 484, ss.
 3, 4; 1951, c.
 300, s.
 1; c.
 1036, s.
 1; 1953, c.
 176, s.
 2; 1955, c.
 908; 1967, c.
 705, s.
 1; 1971, c.
 806, s.
-1.)
+1; 2024-44, s.
+3.1.)

 § 105-377.
 Time for contesting validity of tax foreclosure title.